sourabh-kothari/BookMyTrip-ChatBot/README.md

 # BookMyTrip-ChatBot
-A chatbot to to book hotel and cars
+A chatbot for booking hotel and cars.